krashanoff/whoami/content/about.md

 Thoughts expressed on my blog are my own.

 Need to email me?
-Email `leo` at this address.
+Email `hello` at this address.